 Low- to very-low-certainty evidence suggests that diets restricted in red meat may have little or no effect on major cardiometabolic outcomes and cancer mortality and incidence.

-In other words, these meta-analyses considered the pinnacle of the hierarchy of biomedical research, indicate that there appears to be either no or very weak evidence of a link between the consumption of red meat and either cardiovascular or cancer events.
+In other words, these systematic reviews and meta-analyses, considered to be the pinnacle of the hierarchy of biomedical research, indicate that there appears to be either no or very weak evidence of a link between the consumption of red meat and either cardiovascular or cancer events.

-Much of nutrition research has been deeply flawed.
+Much of nutrition research is deeply flawed.
 Most of it uses a case-control type of observational research.
 Essentially, researchers would take a group that was diagnosed with cancer or any other disease (the case) and compare it to a group that did not (the control).
-Then, researchers would look backward to determine what might be the differences between the two groups.
+Then, researchers would look backward to determine what might be the differences, such as meat consumption or some other potential environmental risk, between the two groups.